Ragdata/cosmos-servapps/README.md

 While I always good security practices, 100% security can never be guaranteed in any software package.
 The `Cosmos Servapps` is provided AS IS, and without warranty.
 You can find more details in the [LICENSE](LICENSE) file included with this repository.

+> [!warning]
-If you discover any issue regarding the security of this project, please disclose that information responsibly by sending a [security advisory][advisory].  **PLEASE DO NOT CREATE AN ISSUE OR DISCUSSION TOPIC.**  You can read more about this project's security policies [HERE][security]
+>If you discover any issue regarding the security of this project, please disclose that information responsibly by sending a [security advisory][advisory].  **PLEASE DO NOT CREATE AN ISSUE OR DISCUSSION TOPIC.**  You can read more about this project's security policies [HERE][security]

 [`^ Top`](#top)